How Do I Trade Forex Using USDX Chart

 The US Dollar Index is a measure of the value of the United States Dollar relative to a basket of foreign currencies.
 It is a mean value of rate fluctuation of USD compared with the six major world currencies JPY, EUR, GBP, CAD, CHF and SEK.

-This weighted value is calculated by factoring in the rates of the six major world currencies: the Euro, Japanese Yen, Canadian Dollar, British Pound, Swedish Krona and Swiss Franc.
-Started in March 1973 (after the introduction of floating exchange rates system, what is now known as the Forex Market).
+This value is figured out by considering the values of the six most important global currencies: the Euro, Japanese Yen, Canadian Dollar, British Pound, Swedish Krona, and Swiss Franc.
+It began in March 1973 (after the start of the system of floating exchange rates, which is now called the Forex Market).

 It is also used by the US Federal Reserve System to calculate the trade and weighted index value.
 The weighted USDX is calculated in regards to the currencies of countries that form USA foreign international trade turnover.
 These countries are European Union 57.6%, Japan 13.6%, Great Britain 11.9%, Canada 9.1%, Sweden 4.2% and Switzerland 3.6%.